 Bible and Peacebuilding Curriculum

-- Bible teachers in all divisions use the Encounter curriculum developed by the Mennonite Education Agency.
+- Bible teachers in all divisions use the Encounter curriculum developed by the Mennonite Schools Council.
 Encounter focuses on holistic faith formation through encounters with God, each other and creation.

 - Elementary students use the Encounter curriculum as well as a peacebuilding curriculum.
 Concepts are integrated through the school's life together.